 Psychological / Mental Health Disability or Condition

-• A letter from a mental health professional verifying a disability or condition and explaining its impact on one or more life activities.
+• A letter or assessment report from a mental health professional verifying a disability or condition and explaining its impact on one or more life activities, including learning.

 • Treatment records that include diagnosis and a signature from a clinician.